aws/aws-sam-cli/designs/sam_publish_cmd.rst

   https://console.aws.amazon.com/serverlessrepo/home?region=<region>#/published-applications/<arn>

   Alternatively, you can provide the new version number through the --semantic-version option without manually modifying the template.
-The command will update the specified template and publish a new application version using it.
+The command will publish a new application version using the specified value.

   >>> sam publish -t ./packaged.yaml --semantic-version 0.0.2